Sn0wCrack/EarthboundBackgrounds/README.md

 ## Warnings
 This program can use a lot of memory, like a lot, so I reccomend building for 64-bit if you want to do this with larger images.

 I mainly reccomend using this program with 256x256 images with 8bpp, as that's what Earthbound was designed with and only what this program can handle.
+In the source code there's a file called test.bmp that is a perfect example of this, or you could use exactracted Earhbound Backgrounds.
+I do plan on adding PKHack support with loading the bgs.dat file, but not for right now.

 When using multiple layers, the layer images **HAVE** to be the same size, no exceptions.